Craig Thomson (footballer, born 1991): Personal life

 In June 2011, Thomson was placed on the sex offenders' register for five years and fined £4,000 after he pleaded guilty to two counts of indecent behaviour.
 The charges were related to "sexual conversations" that he had had with two underage girls over the internet.
 Despite calls from fans for Thomson to be dismissed, the club after a full investigation opted to allow Thomson to stay at the club, acknowledging that his actions were unacceptable but claiming that there were sufficient mitigating circumstances.
 Hearts' decision was criticised by the mother of one of his victims and a children's charity, while a water supplier withdrew their sponsorship of the club.
 Days after their decision to retain Thomson, Hearts suspended him.

 Hearts announced on 10 July that Thomson would leave the club, following a further disciplinary meeting with majority shareholder Vladimir Romanov.
 It was not apparent, however, whether Thomson would be released by Hearts, or transferred to another club.
 On 31 July, he was loaned to FBK Kaunas, another club controlled by Romanov.
 Thomson returned to Scotland at the end of his loan spell.
 He was released by Hearts in 2013.

 In November 2011, Thomson was arrested and charged with "trying to lure a 12-year-old girl into meeting up with him more than two years ago."
 After a year being charged, the Edinburgh Evening News reported that Thomson had been cleared of this charge, due to lack of evidence.

-In late 2013, Thomson was facing police charge after being reported by Midlothian Council officials for working as an unlicensed window cleaner.